-Most people commonly know the table salt that is added to the food but is it the one used in the water softener.
-The answer is no there is salt specifically designed for water softeners.
+Do most people commonly know the table salt that is added to food, or is it the one used in the water softener?
+The answer is no; there is salt specifically designed for water softeners.
 There are two different types of water softener salt, which include:

 It is commonly used in most water softeners, and there are different types.
 The different types of sodium chloride salt include:

-Rock salt: it is mined on the rock or underground.
-The rock salt is not best for your water softener because it can leave a mineral deposit in the brine tank resulting in the build-up.
+Rock salt is mined either above ground or underground.
+The rock salt is not best for your water softener because it can leave a mineral deposit in the brine tank, resulting in the build-up.